US Patent #8,045,803 | Free To Test And Use

 Although most users may still prefer vision for this advanced style of writing it is not a requirement.
 Like dancing, this text input system is based on smooth, follow-through motions.

 Although handwriting has been “out” and key text input “in” … with the advent of tablet sized computers, the melding of writing into the keyboard concept now becomes the best technological solution to getting text into these compact devices when in the fast paced classroom or business environment.
-(To some, the news is actually good and a breath of fresh air… An opening of a new door.)

 In the 21st century, the handwriting used with pencil or inkpen, that has been effective for centuries on the now, old paper medium, does not translate well for efficient inline recognition on the new medium of the tablet digitizer.
 It takes up too much screen space, is too complex and the character configurations are bunched too close together.
 These little annoyances add up to a too high precision requirement for the normal user and abiding by that extra care requirement slows down the input process to a rate even below that of primitive paper writing.
-(This is regressive and a move backwards.)
+(This is regressive and a move backwards.)n

 (Translations into non-English phonetic languages are also possible.)

 The “intuitive” software approach cannot solve all of our technological problems.
 Some innovations still require learning and practice time.
 Today, an epic crossroad has been reached.
 The choice is simple.
 We either stall, scratch our heads and stubbornly stick with the intuitive, but inferior tablet input systems or be inspired by a fresh and more practical approach and evolve.
 Ciphryx makes the evolution of writing practical.
 Like cursive before it, It fits along the English writing continuum.